EPA Tasmania, air-quality news.

 - 9 March 2018 : Smoke today at Mornington and Scottsdale: The smoke at Mornington today is from a 6 ha burn at Howrah.
 (We were able to view the burn and smoke direction from the EPA office in Hobart.)
 From the appearance of the data, the smoke at Scottsdale appears to be from a source near to the station, but we have no further information at present.

 - 9 March 2018 : Slideshows of recent BLANkET data: You can now access a slideshow of plots of the most recent 3 days of station data, and a slideshow of plots of the most recent 30-days of data (as day-averaged values).
 The slideshows present a plot of one station at a time but should automatically advance to the next station after a few seconds.
-The order runs from Smithton in the north-west, along the coast to the Tamar, the north-east, then south through the midlands, the south-east, the Derwent, Hobart and into the Huon.
+The order runs from Queenstown on the west coast, up to Smithton in the north-west, eastwards along the north-west coast coast to the Tamar, the north-east, then south through the midlands, the south-east, the Derwent, Hobart and into the Huon.
 These slideshows can also be accessed from our data-plot selector page.

 - 8 March 2018 : Visualisations of the BLANkET data: We have created animated visualisations of PM2.5 and wind (direction and speed) for the BLANkET data.
 These are accessible via our new visualisation page.
 Please read the information on that page regarding viewing these animations either in your browser or by downloading and then playing them.
 The videos will play directly in many recent versions of Internet Explorer or Chrome, but not in the recent Firefox versions (unless some settings are changed).
 Firefox users may prefer to download the animations.
 Note that some of the files are large (50 Meg) and may be slow to view or download depending on your local connection speed.